Pylons/pyramid/docs/narr/models.rst

 -------------------------------------------------

-When :term:`traversal` is used (as opposed to a purely :term:`url dispatch` based application), mod:`repoze.bfg` expects to be able to traverse a graph composed of model instances.
+When :term:`traversal` is used (as opposed to a purely :term:`url dispatch` based application), :mod:`repoze.bfg` expects to be able to traverse a graph composed of model instances.
 Traversal begins at a root model, and descends into the graph recursively via each found model's ``__getitem__`` method.  :mod:`repoze.bfg` imposes the